klaytn/klaytn-docs/docs/klaytn/enterprise-proxy.md

 EP provides BApp service providers with two main usages.
 First, EP functions as a **blockchain enabler** reduce the technical hurdles in tasks inevitable for using blockchain technology.
 Second, EP serves as a **legacy system integrator** that supports Klaytn blockchain integration with traditional database and security systems

 1. Blockchain Enabler
- - Event handler (WIP) : if users deploy smart contracts through EP, event subscriber will be generated automatically with abi of them
+ - Event handler (WIP) : if users deploy smart contracts through EP, event subscriber will be generated automatically with abi of them.
- - Transaction manager : the service providers will be able to manage transactions and accounts such as transaction throttling, nonce increasing and account authentication
+ - Transaction manager : the service providers will be able to manage transactions and accounts such as transaction throttling, nonce increasing and account authentication.
- - Chain router : configuring multi-Klaytn clients used for BApp
+ - Chain router : configuring multi-Klaytn clients used for BApp.

 2. Legacy System Integrator
- - Requests transcoder : supporting various type of API including gRPC, RESTful API request
+ - Requests transcoder : supporting various type of API including gRPC, RESTful API request.
- - Request gateway : collecting client metrics for analytics
+ - Request gateway : collecting client metrics for analytics.

  ## Blockchain Enabler